cstechfoodie/SportsStore_MWCApp/README.md

   - Employing Bootstrap and JQuery to improve the user experience;

 3. Functions **IS BEING ADDED**:
-  - [ ] Customer login with customer personalized view; :smiley:
+  - [ ] An textbox for advice that use ajax to count remaining words :smiley:
-  - [ ] A improved homepage that is attractive; :smiley:
+  - [ ] An improved homepage that is attractive; :smiley:
   - [ ] A view for each product that gives more information; :smiley: